 In most practical cases, the temperature change at the external pipe wall due to a leak is mostly due to the difference in temperature between the outside, ambient temperature and the warmer fluid inside which is escaping.
-There is also a usually smaller effect from the fact that the escaping fluid expands into the lower ambient pressure and lose (or sometimes gain) temperature.
+There is also a usually smaller effect from the fact that the escaping fluid expands into the lower ambient pressure and lose (or sometimes gain) temperature (hydrocarbon gases generally cool).